Vickeejai/HYPOTHETICAL-SUPERMARKET-SALES-REPORT/README.md

 These methods made it easier to analyze everything clearly and spot what was working and what needed attention.

 ### **EXPLORATORY DATA ANALYSIS**
-**OBJECTIVES**

-The goal of this analysis is to answer key business questions and provide useful insights to help Fast Card Supermarket make smarter decisions.
-Some of the questions explored in this report include:

-1. Which product categories bring in the most revenue?
-2. Which store branch performs best in terms of total sales?
-3. What are the top-selling products in each branch?
-4. Which customer types (Member or Normal) generate the most sales?
-5. How do payment methods impact total revenue?
-6. Which month generated the highest revenue?
-7. What’s the average rating for each product category?
-8. How do male and female customers differ in their buying patterns?
-9. Are there patterns between customer ratings and revenue?

 ### **NOTABLE TRENDS AND PATTERNS**
 **KEY METRICS**